 - Blow out the welder and controls with an air hose at least once every two months.
 In particularly dirty locations, this cleaning may be necessary once a week.
-Use low pressure air to avoid driving dirt into the insulation. - The current control reactor brushes are self-lubricating and should not be greased.
+Use low pressure air to avoid driving dirt into the insulation. - 2.
+The current control reactor brushes are self-lubricating and should not be greased.
 Keep the contacts clean.
 This control should be moved from maximum to minimum daily to prevent the controls from sticking. - 3.
 See the engine Instruction Manual for periodic engine maintenance information.
 Change the crankcase oil at regular intervals using the proper grade of oil as recommended in the engine operating manual.
 Change the oil filter in accordance with the instructions in the engine operating manual.
 When the oil filter is changed add one quart of oil to the crankcase to replace the oil held in the filter during operation. - 4.
-See the compressor operator's manual for periodic compressor maintenance information.
-Change the compressor oil at regular intervals using only lowa Mold Tooling Co., Inc. (IMT) synthetic compressor oil as recommended in the compressor operating manual.
+Belts tend to loosen after the first 30 or 40 hours of operation.
+Check the cooling fan belt and tighten if necessary.
+DO NOT OVER TIGHTEN.